semgrep/semgrep-docs/docs/experiments/extract-mode.md

     print("Success")
 ```

-Likewise, if our query included a Dockerfile with an offending Bash command, such as the example below, Semgrep would match the contained Bash and report a match with the `curl-eval` rule.
+Likewise, if our query included a Dockerfile with an equivalent Bash command, such as the example below, Semgrep would report the contained Bash as matching against the `curl-eval` rule.

 ```dockerfile
 FROM fedora